 What is Essentialism?

-Essentialism is a concept popularized by Greg McKeown’s Essentialism.
+Essentialism is a concept popularized by Greg McKeown’s book Essentialism: The Disciplined Pursuit of Less.
 To put it short, being an Essentialist is like being a minimalist on a mental level.
 This hyper-focused state of being produces more freedom in a person’s life by identifying top priorities and eliminating outside noise.
-Assessing and evaluating opportunities with a selective criteria allows a person to tap into their power of choice.
+Assessing and evaluating new opportunities with a selective criteria allows a person to tap into their power of choice.
 As a result, Essentialists feel more control over their lives.

 Benefits of Becoming an Essentialist